hank-ehly/get-native.com/docs/post_study_shadowing.md

 # POST /study/shadowing

-Modify the authenticating users shadowing statistics.
+Register the completion of the shadowing session.

 ## Example Request